 ‘The cast is first-rate – flawless.
 As Jocaste, Marieke Heebink is devastating – and devastated – as she spills the details of her past to Oedipus.
 Frieda Pittoors as Merope, the woman who passes for Oedipus’s mother, is excellent too: a brittle old lady, comically marooned, never parted from her handbag.’ – The Guardian ★★★★★

 Robert Icke decided to become a playwright and director after he had been torn away from his PlayStation by his father as a teenager and saw a performance of Richard III, with Kenneth Branagh in the title role.
-Now – only 30 years old – he is regarded as a great young talent in British theatre.
-For some time now, he has been an associate director at the Almeida in London, the famous theatre that used to be led by Pierre Audi before he came to Amsterdam.
+Now – only 34 years old – he is regarded as a great young talent in British theatre.
+From 2013 until 2019 he was an associate director at the Almeida in London, the famous theatre that used to be led by Pierre Audi before he came to Amsterdam.

-Hildegard Maria Bechtler (1951) is an award-winning designer based in London and working internationally.
-As well as Oedipus for the ITA ensemble, Hildegard has collaborated with director Robert Icke on the acclaimed Almeida Theatre productions of Hamlet, Mary Stuart and Oresteia (all of which transferred to London’s West End) and Uncle Vanya.
+Hildegard Bechtler is an award-winning designer based in London and working internationally.
+As well as Oedipus and Children of Nora for the ITA ensemble, Hildegard has collaborated with director Robert Icke on the acclaimed Almeida Theatre productions of Hamlet, Mary Stuart and Oresteia (all of which transferred to London’s West End) and Uncle Vanya and Enemy of the People (Park Avenue Armory).

 written and directed by Robert Icke